 Explores the fundamental laws, theories, and mathematical concepts of chemistry.
 Designed primarily for science and engineering majors.
 Requires a strong background in mathematics.
+Students must earn a grade of C or higher in the lecture portion of the course to earn an overall grade of C or higher.
 Part I of II.
 This is a Passport Transfer course.
 Lecture 3 hours.
 Laboratory 3 hours.
 Total 6 hours per week.

-CHM 112 - General Chemistry II (4 credits)
+CHM 112 General Chemistry II (4 credits) Prerequisite: CHM 111 with a grade of C or higher

 Explores the fundamental laws, theories, and mathematical concepts of chemistry.
 Designed primarily for science and engineering majors.
 Requires a strong background in mathematics.
+Students must earn a grade of C or higher in the lecture portion of the course to earn an overall grade of C or higher.
 Part II of II.
 Lecture 3 hours.
 Laboratory 3 hours.
 Total 6 hours per week.
-Prerequisite CHM 111